Cape Nidhra Hotel Hua Hin: An oasis of luxury in the centre of town - Hua Hin Today English Newspaper Info, Reports, Events and News Social Life

 Stepping into the Cape Nidhra Hotel, Hua Hin offers a rendezvous with luxury that stands out, even amidst the town’s bustling upscale hospitality scene.

 A part of the esteemed Cape Hotel Collection, Cape Nidhra prides itself on its compelling range of suites.
-It’s worth taking a closer look at the Garden Pool Suite and the Deluxe Sky Pool Suite are excellent options for anyone considering a stay at the hotel.
+It’s worth taking a closer look at the Garden Pool Suite, Deluxe Sky Pool Suite and Sky Pool Suite are excellent options for anyone considering a stay at the hotel.

 The 126 sq.m.
 Garden Pool Suite offers a prime example of the sophisticated retreats available at Cape Nidhra.
 Each suite is home to a private pool, measuring 4 x 6 m., ensconced by a solid wooden deck.
 The extra space that the garden provides will be appreciated by families with young children.